 We’re excited to launch our online Book Club for Wellbeing and Connection, an opportunity for us to celebrate everything going on through our civil society networks, encourage people to share and learn, discuss the latest thinking and research on reducing loneliness during lockdown, and most importantly, build connections between civil society workers, volunteers, trustees, and those people that their organisation serves.

 We want to encourage sharing and learning experiences through the book club, in order to generate a greater sense of social solidarity and togetherness.

 The sessions will be facilitated by Kate Shurety, the former Executive Director (now associate) of The Campaign to End Loneliness.
 Each session will begin with with a short Q&A between the author and Kate, followed by an opportunity for all participants to discuss and share ideas.

 Reading the book is not essential for participation – rather, we want to hear your thoughts and experiences of the topic on hand.

-The second book club meeting will take place on Tuesday 13th April at 7pm with author Noreena Hertz.
+Our third book club meeting will take place on Tuesday 25th May at 7pm with Empireland author Sathnam Sanghera.

-The first ten participants to sign up will receive a free copy of the book.
+The first three participants to sign up will receive a free copy of the book.